Kadayanickadu: Thayyil Tharavadu

 It is believed that a prominent Karnavar of that time, Thayyil Samprathipillai, who was also the palace head clerk, rebuilt the Thayyil Tharavadu buildings about 250 years ago.
 It is a wooden building structure measuring 40 X 25 feet covered with fireproof brick and lime mortar on the top.
 There is a vast underground cell (Nilavara) and inner cells constructed in such away as to store paddy produced in the vast stretch of land owned by the family at that time.
 Closely placed wooden ceiling beams of its roof and the tiles of M/s.
 P. Albuquerque & Sons, Mangalore manufactured in the year 1868 are evidencing the fact that the house was formerly thatched, but has later been tiled.

 Nair families

 The north eastern a part of Kadayanikadu is owned and inhabited by other Nair families from very old times.
 They are Kannankavunkal, Kulathinkal, Mukkanolil, Vellachira and Pulinthara.
-Their ancestors were agriculturists who did the cultivation themselves.
 They had their own temple, and Sarpa Kavu which exists even today.